mehmandarov/mehmandarov.github.io/_posts/2016-06-09-reasoning-and-semantic-wizardry.markdown

 Some claim that only 2% of the population can solve it without any help.

-However, with the help of semantic technologies we can solve it in (almost) no time.
-Of course you have to know RDF, OWL, Jena, reasoning, inference.
+However, with the help of semantic technologies, we can solve it in (almost) no time.
+Of course, you have to know RDF, OWL, Jena, reasoning, inference.
 The good news is that I will be showing you how it works in this session.

 Later, I will also post a link to the code for the rest of you to try all that at home.